-Our medic is a CPR, First Aid, and Wilderness First Responder certified health care professional.
+Our medical team is a combination of a Registered Nurse and Wilderness First Responders.
 Their primary job in camp is to cater to the needs, both medically and emotionally, of your child.
 They check in with the students at meals and they maintain a stocked infirmary in the center of camp.
 The medic carries a UHF based radio to maintain communication with Instructors at all times.